Byndyusoft/Byndyusoft.ApiClient/README.md

 	}
 }
 ```
 2. Great!
-Now you can use the predefined methods to describe your HTTP requests:
+Now you can use the BaseClient methods to declare your methods:
 ```
 public Task<Model> Create(CreateModelRequest createModelRequest)
 	=> PostAsync<Model>("api/create", createModelRequest);